TFAS Staff

 Colin Parks

-Colin Parks is the director of the International Affairs and the Law Fellowship programs.
+Colin Parks is the senior director of the International Affairs and the Law Fellowship programs.
 Prior to joining TFAS, he served as the director of student recruitment and intern coordinator at The Institute of World Politics in Washington, D.C.
 Colin brings to TFAS a love of organization building, student mentorship, and connecting with people.

 Email: cparks@TFAS.org